jambottoms/comic-scan/NYCKEL_REGION_SETUP.md

 - Include various corner conditions (sharp, blunted, creased)

 #### Staple Training
-- Focus on the staple area specifically
+- Focus on individual staples in the spine
-- Include front and back staples separately
+- Capture top, middle, and bottom staples separately
+- Comics typically have 2-3 staples
-- Capture different lighting conditions
+- Include different lighting conditions
 - Include both rusty and clean staples
+- Train on staples that are visible and tight vs. loose

 ### Training Data Guidelines